icingmoon/icingmoon.github.io/_posts/2025-04-03-Revisiting-Garbled-Circuit.md

 ### A Demo of Garbled Circuit

 In DiceCTF 2021, there is challenge [garbled](https://github.com/dicegang/dicectf-2021-challenges/tree/master/crypto/garbled) (writeup can be found [here](https://ctftime.org/writeup/25974)) about the naive implementation of Yao's garbled circuit.
 I use the challenge codes to illustrate the steps of garbled circuit protocol.
-The demo codes can be found in [github](https://github.com/tl2cents/CTF-Writeups/tree/master/2025/DiceCTF/nic-cir/demo).
+The demo codes can be found in my [ctf-writeups](https://github.com/tl2cents/CTF-Writeups/tree/master/2025/DiceCTF/nic-cir/demo).

 <section class="success" markdown="1">